AlonsoCltz/3D_Effect_Java/Readme.md

 - **Map Storage:** Maps are stored as text files in the `mapStorage` directory.
 Each number represents a color or wall type (0 is reserved for the floor).
 - **Mini Map:** Shows explored paths.
 Click to enlarge or close the mini map for better navigation.
 ![Screenshot](assets/MapExp.png "Map view")
 - **Collectable Objects:** Items appear in the scene and can be collected.
-Collected items disappear from the map and are stored in the player's bag (an ArrayList).
+Collected items disappear from the map and are stored in the player's bag (an ArrayList).<br>
+The hit box have not be implemented; thus the cube might be transparent when the user touches it but have not collect.
 ![Screenshot](assets/CollectableObjectExp.png "Object view")
 - **Customizable Levels:** Easily modify or add new maps by editing or adding files in `mapStorage`.